 NFL Week 5 winners, losers: 49ers prove Panthers chose wrong QB in offseason

-Week 5 winners, losers: 49ers prove Panthers whiffed on QB choice originally appeared on NBC Sports Bayarea
+NFL Week 5 winners, losers: 49ers prove Panthers chose wrong QB in offseason originally appeared on NBC Sports Philadelphia

 Fans who attempted to erase their memories of watching the Indianapolis Colts-Denver Broncos stinker on Thursday Night Football were treated to an action-packed Sunday.